netgroup/rose/docs/README.md

 [SRv6 Southbound API evaluation](https://github.com/mohammad59mt/srv6-southbound-api-evaluation) is a library for performance evaluation of the SRv6 Southbound APIs.

+### Emulation tools

+The emulation tools are a collection of projects meant to support SRv6 experiments both over Mininet and IAAS like testbeds.
+Hereafter the list of projects composing our emulation tools:

+- [Dreamer Topology Parser and Validator](https://github.com/netgroup/Dreamer-Topology-Parser) is a library to parse the json representation of the topology

 ### Testbeds IntErconnections with L2 overlays – SRv6 for SFC

 The work concerns the deployment of arbitrary overlay topologies over multiple testbeds and the Service Function Chaining using SRv6 (IPv6 Segment Routing): “TIE-SR: Testbeds IntErconnections with L2 overlays – SRv6 for SFC” (see slides: <https://goo.gl/utvxzF>).